Dishant27/kaggle-MCP/kaggle_article.md

 3. **Secure Authentication**: The server handles Kaggle credentials through environment variables or the standard Kaggle credential files, maintaining security while simplifying access.

-4. **Universal Compatibility**: The stdio transport layer ensures compatibility with virtually any MCP-enabled AI assistant, adhering to Anthropic's [interoperability principles](https://www.anthropic.com/news/model-context-protocol).
+4. **Universal Compatibility**: The stdio transport layer ensures compatibility with virtually any MCP-enabled AI assistant, adhering to interoperability principles.

 This isn't just good programming—it's forward-thinking design that anticipates the evolving relationship between humans, AI, and platforms like Kaggle.